maggiejl/bereal-memories-website-template/README.md

 6. View your website at: http://localhost:8000

-## Optional: Publishing your memories as a website
+## Optional: Publishing your website

 These instructions below make your BeReal photos, chats, and profile publicly reachable at a URL.
 Anyone with the link can view or download the files.